sasa1977/boundary/README.md

 [![hexdocs.pm](https://img.shields.io/badge/docs-latest-green.svg?style=flat-square)](https://hexdocs.pm/boundary/)
 [![Build Status](https://travis-ci.org/sasa1977/boundary.svg?branch=master)](https://travis-ci.org/sasa1977/boundary)

 Boundary is a library which helps managing and restraining cross-module dependencies in Elixir projects.
+A few examples of the things you can do with boundary include:

+- Prevent invocations from the context layer to the web layer
+- Prevent invocations from the web layer to internal context modules
+- Prevent usage of Phoenix and Plug in the context layer
+- Limit usage of Ecto in the web layer to only Ecto.Changeset
+- Allow `:mix` modules to be used only at compile time

 ## Warning